 About this celebrity homes tour

-Furthermore, the scope for “celebrity homes” in Palm Springs is pretty much endless if you include movie directors, film producers, homes used as movie locations, authors and so on.
-In the interest of keeping this tour to under a couple of hours in length, I have eliminated out-of-the-way properties and focused on those across the Little Tuscany, Vista Las Palmas, Las Palmas and Movie Colony neighbourhoods where there is a high concentration of A-lister’s abodes in a relatively condensed area.
+- The scope for “celebrity homes” in Palm Springs is pretty much endless if you include movie directors, film producers, homes used as movie locations, authors and so on.
+In the interest of keeping this tour to under a couple of hours in length, I have eliminated out-of-the-way properties and focused on those across the Little Tuscany, Vista Las Palmas, Las Palmas and Movie Colony neighbourhoods where there is a high concentration of A-lister’s abodes.
 If you have the time and enthusiasm, I have marked some of the additional properties on the map below.

 Let’s get underway…

 1. Elvis Presley Estate – 845 W Chino Canyon Road (Little Tuscany)

 Make your way to our first property at 845 W Chino Canyon Road, one of two properties often associated with Elvis Presley in Palm Springs.
 The performer recorded nine songs at the residence some refer to as “Graceland West”.
 The West Chino Canyon home was under Presley’s ownership at the time of his death and four years after his passing, sold to Frankie Valli.

 The home was designed by Desert Modernism star-chitect, Albert Frey, in a Spanish Colonial ranch style that he did not employ often.
 Apparently, Elvis bought the home from Richard “Dick” McDonald, co-founder of the McDonald’s fast-food chain.

 2. Zsa Zsa Gabor – 595 W Chino Canyon Drive (Little Tuscany)